OchdasisjaSuppi/JH_JukeboxFramework/README.md

   - <ins>PC:</ins> Create a "mods" folder in your Jupiter Hell game directory if it doesn't exist, then add the downloaded mod folder there.<br/>
   - <ins>Mac:</ins> Navigate to your Jupiter Hell app, right click, select "show package contents", navigate to Contents > MacOS, and put the downloaded mod folder into the "mods" folder found there.<br/>
 ## Extra Steps
-  - Add your *.ogg music files to the "JH_Jukebox_Framework\data\music" directory.<br/>
+  - Add your *.ogg music files to the "JH_JukeboxFramework\data\music" directory.<br/>
-  - Register your music files by adding them to the "JH_Jukebox_Framework\sound.lua" file.<br/>
+  - Register your music files by adding them to the "JH_JukeboxFramework\sound.lua" file.<br/>
-  - Optional: Track your music additions by writing them into the "JH_Jukebox_Framework\main.lua" file.<br/>
+  - Optional: Track your music additions by writing them into the "JH_JukeboxFramework\main.lua" file.<br/>

 ## Credits
 ### Art